tklam/from-me-to-you/README.md

 # From Me To You
 It is a P2P file transfer utility based on WebRTC.
 The connection is to be set up manually.
 That means it does not even rely on any signalling server.

+## Yet another P2P file transfer utility, why?
+WebRTC has already got a do-it-all technology stack.
+I want to make use of WebRTC to construct a file transfer utility for almost free.
+Manual connection setup is preferred because I do not want to run or rely on any server.

+It turns out TURN servers are still necessary in practice as our mobile phones are very likely behind symmetric NAT.
+Yet there is one scenario in which this utility can do its work without TURN servers: when all your devices are in the same network, and you want to send files from one computer to another.

 ## Setting up the connection
 1. Choose "send file"(the offer side) or "receive file"(the answer side)
 2. If you are the offer side: